Home Community News Canada Mourns Loss of Murray Sinclair

 Listen to the whole story here:

 Canadians are mourning the death of Mizhanay (Mizhana) Gheezhik, known by his anglicised name, Murray Sinclair, a former senator and Chair of the Indian Residential Schools Truth and Reconciliation Commission (TRC.)
-He died peacefully at a Winnipeg hospital at the age of 73 according to a statement from his family.
+He died peacefully at a Winnipeg hospital at the age of 73 according to a statement from his family

 Sinclair received an honorary doctorate as a Doctor of Laws from Toronto Metropolitan University (TMU) in 2013 and played a major role in shifting the school’s policies regarding Indigenous people.

 A sacred fire was lit in his honour outside of the Manitoba Legislative Building where he was the province’s first Indigenous judge, and where people have been paying their respects since last night.
-In a statement released by his son Dené Sinclair on Facebook, the family expressed the importance of only having one fire.
+In a statement released by his daughter Dené Sinclair on Facebook, the family expressed the importance of only having one fire.

 As part of the Ojibway First Nation, Sinclair and his family respect the belief that a single guiding fire will “guide his spirit from the physical world to the spirit world.”